 - 1 tbsp onion powder

 - Water as needed

-For this recipe you'll need only the breast meat from a cooked chicken.
+- For this recipe you can use dark meat or light or a combination of both.
+Use cooked chicken ONLY.
 Chop the meat into small pieces.